 Pain management is the bread and butter of TCM.
 Whether the pain is acute or chronic, TCM offers patients a safe, effective, non-addictive and non-invasive pain relief.
 There are many approaches to pain relief.
 Some of my favorite pain management and orthopedic modalities are trigger point, Master Tung, Muscle-Channel Technique, cupping, moxibustion and guasha.

-Numerous randomized controlled trials show that acupuncture, especially electro-acupuncture, plays a significant role in injury recovery.
-These studies indicate that with regular administration of acupuncture during the recovery process, the patient can expect pain relief and increased range of motion, and a much faster turn-around time before the patient can return to normal physical activities.
+Randomized controlled trials show that acupuncture, especially electro-acupuncture, plays a significant role in injury recovery.
+These studies indicate that with regular administration of acupuncture during the recovery process, the patient can expect pain relief and increased range of motion, and a sped-up recovery time.

 Also known as dry-needling, trigger points or “knots” are stimulated and released, encouraging proper neuro-muscular activation.

 Cupping reduces pain and inflammation, and increases range of motion by utilizing negative pressure, which enables increased blood and lymphatic circulation to injured tissues.